CPalas/t-wiki/README.md

 # t-wiki
-Created index and css file and
+Created index and css file
+To allow the page tp be seen on internet
+1. Use Github Pages (that is